 On December 30, 1921, Alma's aunt, Maie Murdoch, paid the Tirtschke household a visit.

-As well as catching up with Alma's grandmother, Maie also had an errand for Alma; she was to go to a butcher shop on Swanston Street in the city, where Maie's husband worked, and collect a parcel of smallgoods which she was then to deliver to Maie's house on Collins Street.
+Maie had an errand for Alma.
+She was to go to a butcher's shop on Swanston Street, where Maie's husband worked, and collect a parcel of smallgoods, which she would then deliver it to Maie's house on Collins Street.

 The investigation of Alma Tirtschke's murder was charged to two men, John Brophy and Fred Piggott, both senior detectives in the Criminal Investigation Bureau.

-She had been sexually assaulted and then strangled and the detectives quickly concluded that she had not been murdered in the Alley, as there was no signs of disturbance, but likely moved post-mortem.
+She had been sexually assaulted and then strangled, and the detectives quickly concluded that she had not been murdered in Gun Alley.
+There was no sign of any disturbance, the victim had likely been moved post-mortem.